 One of the most startling and eccentric cityscapes in Europe, Lisbon is an immediately likeable city.

 GOTHIC GRIT & GLAMOUR

 Set across a series of hills overlooking the broad estuary of the Rio Tejo (River Tagus), Lisbon’s stunning location and effortless beauty immediately strike most first-time visitors.
 It’s an instantly likeable place, a big city, with a population of around two million, but one that remains human enough in pace and scale to be easily taken in over a long weekend.

 Wander through the vibrant mosaics of Rossio Square where art nouveau shops and street cafés face the Baroque fountains , or the whitewahed streets of the Alfama district where medieval alleyways invite you to get lost.
+Wander through the adventurous contemporary architecture in the Parque das Nações.
 Explore the UNESCO World Heritage site of the Hieronymite Monastery or watch an amazing sunset next to the Belém Tower.

 The Algarve region is Portugal’s sunny southern coast, which has become the natural emblem of the country because of its alluring beaches.
 Lagos, in the western Algarve, one of the region’s main towns, founded on centuries of seafaring and as popular as central Albufeira, a lively port town with family-friendly beaches east and west.
 Faro, the area’s lovely capital.